kigster/sym/README.md

 [![Test Coverage](https://codeclimate.com/github/kigster/secrets-cipher-base64/badges/coverage.svg)](https://codeclimate.com/github/kigster/secrets-cipher-base64/coverage)
 [![Issue Count](https://codeclimate.com/github/kigster/secrets-cipher-base64/badges/issue_count.svg)](https://codeclimate.com/github/kigster/secrets-cipher-base64)

+--

-## Summary
+## Description

-What? *Another security gem?* —— Well, funny you should ask!

-You see, security is an incredibly wide topic.
-The tools around security tend to fall into two classes: swiss army knife wrappers around `OpenSSL`, and more specialized tools.
-This gem falls in the second category.
-It wraps a very small part of `OpenSSL` library.

-> __Namely, `shhh` provides:__
->
+### Elevator Pitch

+> __shhh__ is little program that makes it _trivial to encrypt and decrypt sensitive data_.
+But, unlike many other tools, __shhh__ goal is simplify the command line interface (CLI) as much as possible, and make symmetric encryption as routine as listing directories in Terminal.

+I wanted to make it super easy to remember the basic operational options, so that there is little to none barriers to the full power of encryption.

+And ultimately, the goal is to be able to store sensitive application _secrets_ protected on a file system, or in a repo, and use `shhh` to automaticaly decrypt the data when any changes are to be made, or when the data needs to be read by an application service.

+And finally, in addition to the rich CLI interface of the `shhh` executable, there is a rich and extensibe symmetric encryption API that can be easily used from any ruby project.

+### How It Works

+  1. You start with a piece of sensitive data, say it's called _X_.
+  2.  _X_ is  currently a file on your file system, unencrypted.
+  2. You use __shhh__ (with `-g` — for "generate")  to make a new encryption key.
+The key is 256 bits, or 32 bytes, or 45 bytes when base64-encoded.
+  3. You must save this key somewhere safe.
+We'll talk about this further.
+  4. You use __shhh__ (with `-e`) to encrypt _X_ with the key, and save into _Y_.
+  5. You now delete _X_ from your file system.
+You now only have _Y_ and the _key_.
+  7. To read the data back, you use __shhh__ with the `-d` (for "decrypt") to decrypt _Y_ back.
+You can print the contents or save it again.
+  8. But, instead of just decrypting it, you can use the `-t` mode (for "ediT"), which would decrypt _Y_ into _X_, save _X_ into a temporary location, and allow you to edit the unencrypted file using `$EDITOR`.
+Once you save and exit the editor, a new version is automatically encrypted and replaces the old version, showing you the diff and, optionally, creating a backup.

+### Features

+The `shhh` executable as well as the Ruby API provide:

-> * Symmetric data encryption with:
+ * Symmetric data encryption with:
->   * the cipher `AES-256-CBC`
+   * the cipher `AES-256-CBC` used by the US Government
->   * 256-bit private key
+   * 256-bit private key
->   * which can be optionally password-encrypted.
+   * which can be optionally password-encrypted using 128-bit key.
+   * which is automatically detected when the key is read
-> * Rich command line interface with some innovative features, such as inline encrypted file editing using your current `$EDITOR`
+ * Rich command line interface with some innovative features, such as inline  editing of an encrypted file, using your favorite `$EDITOR`.
+ * Data management:
-> * Automatic compression of the data
+   * Automatic compression of the data upon encryption
+   * Automatic base64 encryption to make all output fully string-compliant, and suitable for YAML or JSON configuration files.
-> * Rich Ruby API and highly extensible approach to encryption/decryption
+ * Rich Ruby API and highly extensible approach to encryption/decryption
-> * Automatic detection of password-protected keys,
-> * and more...

-The main point behind this gem is to allow you to store sensitive application secrets in your source code repo as `AES-256-CBC`-encrypted files or strings (this is the same encryption algorithm that US Government uses internally).
-The output of the encryption is always a (urlsafe) `base64`-encoded string, without the linebreaks.

-The private key (encrypted or not) is also a base64-encoded string, typically 45 characters long (unless it's password encrypted, in which case it is considerably longer).

-Using a single-line string that `urlsafe_encode64()` generates, makes this gem well suited for encrypting specific fields in the YAML file, or simply the entire file.
-This also means that the private key can be easily exported as an environment variable (as it's value is a single-line string).

-> NOTE: The library leverages the code shown in the following discussion: http://stuff-things.net/2015/02/12/symmetric-encryption-with-ruby-and-rails/ I'd like to acknowledge the the author of the above thread for providing clear examples of a simple symmetric encryption with `OpenSSL`.
+ * Ability to create, add and delete generic password entries from the Mac OS-X KeyChain, and to leverage the KeyChain to store sensitive private keys.

-## Symmetric Encryption
+### Symmetric Encryption

 Symmetric encryption simply means that we are using the same private key to encrypt and decrypt.
 The secret can be generated by the tool and is a *base64-encoded* string which is 45 characters long.
 The *decoded* secret is always 32 characters long (or 256 bytes long).